 A new publication

-Working closely with Faith & Order, the Interprovincial Board of Communication designed a convenient new layout for the catechism.
+Working closely with Faith & Order, the Interprovincial Board of Communication (IBOC) designed a convenient new layout for the catechism.
 References to the Bible, the Moravian Book of Worship and church documents are used throughout.
 A glossary of terms, complete bibliography and a resource listing are also included in the book.

 A history of learning